CONTENTS

 in Saskatchewan to help them get those credentials recognized.

-credential recognition grant provides up to $6,000 to internationally educated
+recognition grant provides up to $6,000 to internationally educated health

-this across the board and there’s a reason we call our folks navigators — to
+the board and there’s a reason we call our folks navigators — to navigate

-navigate individuals down the pathway — because it’s complex and the regulators
+individuals down the pathway — because it’s complex and the regulators often,

-often, you know, get in the way of that piece.
-They do it for a good reason,
+you know, get in the way of that piece.
+They do it for a good reason, but

-but sometimes we have to work with the regulators and move that along so that
+sometimes we have to work with the regulators and move that along so that we

-we can get individuals fully recognized so they can be gainfully employed in
+can get individuals fully recognized so they can be gainfully employed in the

 [16:45]